Get estimate

 Comparison: MVP vs Prototype vs Proof of Concept

-Three considered strategies have not only different purposes, but different parameters.
+Three considered strategies have different purposes and parameters.
 Here is a clear illustration:

 SPECIFICATION POC PROTOTYPING MVP